The Land Before Time (TV series): Season 2 (2008)

+Production

+In August 2005, it was reported that Universal Studios Home Entertainment Family Productions had begun production on a 26 episode TV series based on The Land Before Time to debut on Cartoon Network in 2007 followed by a home media release by Universal.

 Broadcast

 The show premiered on Cartoon Network in the United States on March 5, 2007.
 Reruns of the series began airing on Sprout in January 2017, and were subsequently moved to Universal Kids upon the channel's launch on September 9, 2017.

 Reception

 Michael D. Schaffer of the Philadelphia Inquirer said that the animation in the series, although below that of the original 1988 film, was above-average for modern television.
 Although he praised the theme song, saying it had a "bouncy, almost calypso beat", he was less pleased with the songs "Adventuring" and "Talking Big".
 He finally described the series as "bland, inoffensive stuff", and appropriate viewing for very young audiences.

 Merchandise

 Universal Studios Consumer Products Group and Playmates Toys announced a domestic licensing agreement, whereby Playmates served as the master toy license for the then-upcoming animated television series, The Land Before Time.
 The 22-minute animated series aired on Cartoon Network beginning in spring 2007.
 The toy line launched in fall 2007 with the introduction of a full line of figures, vehicles, playsets and plush.